Today In History logo TIH

 The 2007 Peru earthquake struck on August 15, a magnitude 8.0 off the coast of Ica.
 514 people died.
 The city of Pisco was nearly destroyed.
 The quake exposed how little earthquake-resistant construction existed in Peru's southern coastal cities despite decades of known seismic risk.
 International aid poured in.
 Reconstruction was slow.
 Some communities were still living in temporary shelters three years later.

-A car bomb detonated in Beirut's southern suburbs on August 15, 2013, killing 27 people in a Hezbollah-controlled nei…
+A car bomb detonated in the Rweiss neighborhood of Beirut's predominantly Shiite southern suburbs, killing 27 people …

 The Smithsonian announced the discovery of the olinguito in August 2013 — a 2-pound raccoon relative living in the cl…